bukiro/PECS-Work-Assets/README.md

 - [ ] Stretch Goal: Exporting statblock and files for other tools (e.g. Foundry VTT)

 Active to-do:
-- Type item in itemContent.component
-- Show deity's restrictionDesc on cleric spells in spells and spellbook components
-- Hero Points are limited to 3
+- Move customfeats that are always generated out of the character and into the FeatsService

 Implement:
 - Cache system to prevent re-calculating complicated values if nothing has changed
-- Dust of Disappearance

 Test:

 Bugs:
 - Gaining a light item (e.g. moderate healing potion) from another character that tips over the encumbrance limit doesn't update effects.
+- When unequipping the first armor, the first armor is immediately equipped.
+Either don't allow the removed armor in the automatism, or always equip "unarmored" when the armor is unequipped, or notify when armor (and weapon) is automatically equipped.

 To do:
-- Move customfeats that are always generated out of the character and into the FeatsService
+- Type item in itemContent.component
+- Show deity's restrictionDesc on cleric spells in spells and spellbook components
+- Hero Points should be limited to 3
 - Error handling in all steps of the saving process.
 - "When a character creates consumable items, they can make them in batches of four."
-- Feat.meetsHeritageReq should check the level that additional heritages were gained on
 - ItemActivity.data should be removed if not used.
 - Subscribes
 - - Fix deprecated subscribes
 - - http calls don't need to unsubscribe
 - - Change one-time subscriptions from unsubscribe to pipe(take(1))
+- - Change component-duration subscriptions to takeUntil(destroyed$)
 - ngOnInit content can often be moved to constructor
 - Replacements within foreach() should be changed to map()
 - Create Modal directive that allows modals that don't close when clicking outside